c3e/CeilingMatrixEmulator/README.md

 - Current settings for the (hopefully soon to be) finished ceiling pixel lamp @c3e lounge
 - Size x: 80 pixels
 - Size y: 40 pixels
-- Space: 1 (only in use for the preview in Glediator)
+- Space: 1 (used for the interal preview in Glediator only)

 #### Output Options